tamarastojchevska/MSE-Web-App/README.md

 ### Homework 3
 This homework can be executed independently from the previous homeworks.
 To run the application, the [app.py](app.py) script needs to be executed first and then the url http://127.0.0.1:5000 to be entered in the browser.
 ### Homework 4
-This homework requiers a Docker Engine installed on the machine.
+- This homework requiers a Docker Engine installed on the machine.
 To run the application follow the steps [here](https://github.com/tamarastojchevska/MSE-Web-App/tree/master/Homework4#how-to-build-the-images-and-run-the-app-locally).
+- The application is hosted on Azure.
+It can be accessed through the following link https://mkse.azurewebsites.net/

 # Team
 Tamara Stojchevska (221551)